Interview with Sofia Due Rosenzweig on 'Ringen' (2017)

-Sofia was kind enough to meet up with me at Clandestino, an LES bar, when I was in NYC for work in August.
-Currently, she's fundraising for her new film, "Ringen," an adaptation of the Karen Blixen short story by the same name.
+I met up with Sofia at Clandestino, an LES bar, when I was in NYC for work in August.
+Currently, she's fundraising for her new film, "Ringen," an adaptation of the Karen Blixen short story (1958) by the same name.
 Here's some info about the film, taken from the Hatchfund page:

 Ringen, which means "The Ring" in Danish, is told like a fairytale in reverse.
 It explores the themes of love, desire, self-discovery and loss of innocence while questioning traditional gender roles.